-Getting into the Sport: Started playing badminton at age 7… Was drawn to the sport’s many varied aspects which means training never gets boring… Other Interests: Enjoys movies, food and baking… If the off-season spends time at the family cottage in Haliburton where she swims and water skis… Graduated Bishop Strachan High School in June 2014; took 2014-15 away from school to focus full time on badminton… Deferred acceptance to the University of Toronto until September 2015 where she will study kinesiology… Odds and Ends: Nicknames: Rach, Scooter… Inspired by teammate Michelle Li for her ability to be one of the world’s best players despite people believing that a Canadian could never be at the top… Always travels with her journal… Collects small stuffed bears with the names of the countries she visits… Favourite quotes: “Success isn’t given, it’s earned” / Work hard, stay humble”
+Getting into the Sport: Started playing badminton at age 7… Was drawn to the sport’s many varied aspects which means training never gets boring… Other Interests: Enjoys movies, food and baking… In the off-season spends time at the family cottage in Haliburton where she swims and water skis… Studying Kinesiology at the University of Toronto… Odds and Ends: Nicknames: Rach, Scooter… Inspired by teammate Michelle Li for her ability to be one of the world’s best players despite people believing that a Canadian could never be at the top… Always travels with her journal… Collects stickers from different destinations she travels to… Favourite quotes: “Success isn’t given, it’s earned” / Work hard, stay humble”

 Pan American Games: 2015 – SILVER (singles), BRONZE (doubles)

 BWF World Championships: 2018 – Rd of 32 (singles), 1st round (mixed doubles); 2017 - Rd of 32 (singles), 1st round (mixed doubles); 2015 – 1st round (singles), 1st round (mixed doubles)

 Commonwealth Games: 2018 – quarterfinals (singles), Rd of 16 (doubles), 2014 – Rd of 16 (singles)

 Pan American Championships: 2019 – GOLD (doubles), quarterfinals (mixed doubles); 2018 – GOLD (doubles), SILVER (singles); 2017 – GOLD (singles), GOLD (mixed doubles); 2014 – SILVER (singles)